Experiment Scheduling

 The JLab Scheduling Committee has been established in order to develop the goals for each accelerator/physics running cycle, develop the schedule for accelerator operations, and identify the priorities among experiments scheduled to run simultaneously.

 A representative from each of the running experiments should also attend the 8am accelerator operations review meeting on any morning Monday through Friday in which they received beam during the previous 24 hours (72 hours on Mondays), or expect to receive beam during the following 24 hours (72 hours on Fridays).
-These representatives should be prepared to address questions regarding beam delivery to their hall, details of schedules, etc. Representatives from Halls A, B, and C should attend the 1:30 Monday downtime scheduling meeting as required.
+These representatives should be prepared to address questions regarding beam delivery to their hall, details of schedules, etc. Representatives from Halls A, B, C, and D should attend the 1:30 Monday downtime scheduling meeting as required.